What is it?

-- Employees & managers start having meaningful, guided check-in conversations 3x per year to discuss current and future performance
+- Employees & managers start having check-in conversations 3x per year to discuss current and future performance

 - Goals set for any length of time based on your work priorities, not just an annual review period

-- Clear expectations for what and how we accomplish our work focused on job mastery, goal accomplishment, innovation, and collaboration.
-These criteria will be used as guidelines to support growth, and serve as the framework to recommend merit rewards
+- Clear expectations for what and how we accomplish our work focused on job mastery, goal accomplishment, innovation, and collaboration

-- A simple online tool to document check-in conversations and review goals for both managers and employees to use
+- A simple online form to document check-in conversations and review goals for both managers and employees to use

 - Begin moving toward alignment between unit/UC Berkeley strategies and employees' goals and work priorities